andrewawilley/Five9-Configuration-Webservices-API-Samples/README.md

 # Quickstart

-The purpose of this repository is to provide individually functional scripts to demonstrate how to use Five9 Configuration Webservices API methods
+The purpose of this repository is to provide individually functional scripts to demonstrate how to use Five9 Configuration Webservices API methods in Python.

 ### Windows Users
     mkdir venvs